DiegoGCR/spigot-machines/README.md

 not.

 ## What is it?
-This spigot plugin adds a single machine, the Mechanical Furnace (MF), which is a physical structure that can be interacted with directly via the use of hoppers.
+This plugin adds many "Spigot Machines", which are physical structures that can be interacted with directly via the use of hoppers.

 ## How does it work?
-The mechanical furnace has three hoppers:
+SpigotMachines have three basic hoppers:
-* The top one, the fuel hopper, is where you input either coal or a coal block to fuel it.
+* The fuel hopper, is where you input either coal or a coal block to fuel it.
 Coal can do 6 operations while a coal block can do 54.
-* The left one is the input hopper.
+* The input hopper.
 Here you can input any compatible items.
-* The right one is the output.
+* The output hopper.
 Here is where any compatible products will appear **Please note that you can't input directly to the hoppers!
 Use chests or other hoppers**

 ## What can it do?
-As of right now, the MF can only process 4 materials:
+As of right now, there are three basic SpigotMachines:

+The MechanicalFurnace can process 4 materials:
 * Converts 1 iron ore to 2 iron ingot
 * Converts 1 gold ore to 2 gold ingot
 * Converts 1 cobblestone to 1 stone
 * Converts 1 redstone to 1 obsidian

+The BlastFurnace can process 5 iron ingots into 1 steel ingot.

+Assemblers exist yet they have no recipes for now.

-## How do I create a MF?
+## How do I create a SM?
 1. Obtain the summoner by crafting it with the recipe shown below:
 ![Crafting Recipe](https://i.imgur.com/ZF5uQ2k.png)
 2. Right click the summoner to place it.
 (Note: as of now, MFs will only place North of the player)